betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2-wikized.md

 [4]: #ref4 "Tales from the Lunar Landing"
 [5]: #ref5 "DAP Design Then and Now with MathWorks"
 [6]: #ref6 "Virtual AGC Project Home Page"
-[7]: #ref7 "Architectural Simulation for ExascaleHardware/Software Co-design"
+[7]: #ref7 "Architectural Simulation for Exascale Hardware/Software Co-design"
 [8]: #ref8 "The Power of Developing Hardware and Software in Parallel"
 [9]: #ref9 "Hoag Report including DAP Design and Performance"
 [10]: #ref10 "MathWorks Model of DAP"